You will learn

-In this article, we’ll go over how to improve your SMS click rates as well as performance benchmarks for campaigns and flows.
+Learn how to improve your SMS click rates as well as about performance benchmarks for campaigns and flows.

 Click rate is the first metric you should look at when evaluating your SMS performance.
 It shows you if people are engaging with your messages and is the first step in someone converting (e.g., placing an order).

 Before you begin

 In Klaviyo, click rate is the number of people who click your SMS or MMS divided by the number of people who receive your message.